How to Stay Productive When Working from Home

 Set Up Where You’ll Be Working

-Not all of us have a dedicated home office – especially if we don’t work from home regularly.
+Not all of us have a dedicated home office – especially if we don’t normally work from home.
 But even if you don’t have a home office, it’s still important to define your workspace.
 Having a separate area to work is always ideal; it lets you switch from home time to focus time.

 If you can, find a room away from the main bustle of the house.
 Otherwise, find a corner in the room that’s as far away from the TV or door as possible, as both could be tempting distractions.
 If possible, set up in an area with natural light to avoid eye strain.